 - Late summer and spring see the addition of birds passing through on their way from/to Siberian and Greenlandic breeding areas.

 - I well remember the first time we caught a Sanderling (on 26 July 1975) wearing an Italian ring (caught in Italy 9 May 1975).
-Thanks to Jeroen Reneerkens (whose work will be covered in an upcoming blog) I now understand that this is probably a bird that migrates from Namibia to Greenland in spring, via the Mediterranean.
+Thanks to Jeroen Reneerkens (whose work is covered in this blog) I now understand that this is probably a bird that migrates from Namibia to Greenland in spring, via the Mediterranean.
 It will have been on its way back to Namibia when caught in July.

 Nearly half of the waders caught by WWRG have been Dunlin – a total of 140,168 up until the end of 2018.
 There were really big flocks of Dunlin in the 1970s but numbers have dropped over the years, with peak counts now half what they were, according to WeBS data.

 - We caught over 3,500 Dunlin in one week in 1976 but the annual total has exceeded 1,000 in only four of the last ten years.
 Partly, this reflects a change in behaviour in the summertime, with fewer waders roosting on fields and hence less catchable.